We teach primarily by observing, questioning, guiding, and embracing children’s play.

 We employ a team of teachers who demonstrate incredible energy, creativity, professionalism and warmth.

 Each class has two teachers.
-Mark Weltner (Studio Blue) teaches music and movement to each class once each week, and a liason from the deCordova Learning and Engagement team works with children in small groups on a regular basis.
+Mark Weltner (Studio Blue) teaches music and movement to each class once each week, and a liason from the deCordova Learning and Engagement team works with children in small groups on a regular basis, as possible during the pandemic.
 Nancy Fincke, the school’s director, leads our staff.

 Nancy Fincke, Director